 Step 3: Encourage rock-solid communication

 Communication, both among municipal staff and externally with customers, is a critical component to speeding up the plan review process.
 Internally, department supervisors should provide a well-defined plan review process for examiners to follow.
-This process can include:
+This process might include:

 - Internal checklists